 Day 4 Killin to Ardtalnaig

 This was the only day with any climb.
-The track out of Killin climbs past Lochan Breachlaich, used as a source for hydro eliectric power, and reaches almost 2000 feet.
-After a short walk alongside a water pipeline we followed a well posted footpath past the ruins of old, small buildings used by shepherds who took sheep to the higher pastures in summer.
-The path emerges from moorland at Ardesnaig Outdoor Centre and then we walked the road above Loch Tay to Ardtalnaig.
+The track out of Killin climbs past Lochan Breachlaich, a source for hydroelectric power, and reaches almost 2000 feet.
+After a short walk alongside a water pipeline, we followed a well-posted footpath past the ruins of old, small buildings used by shepherds who took sheep to the higher pastures in summer.
+The path emerges from the moorland at Ardesnaig Outdoor Centre.
+Then we walked the road above Loch Tay to Ardtalnaig.
 The views north along the way were the best so far, partly because the clouds had lifted but also because of the view of the Ptarmigan Ridge and Ben Lawers.
 Today’s walk 12 miles.

 Day 5 Acharn to Aberfeldy

 A bit of a cheat, we cut out a couple of miles of road from Ardtalnaig.
-The trail goes uphill from Acharn to the “hermit’s cave” and waterfalls and then follows The Queens Dive across fields and through forest.
+The trail goes uphill from Acharn to the “hermit’s cave” and waterfalls and then follows The Queens Dive across fields and through the forest.
 Great views of Schiehallian.
-Approaching Aberfeldy we visited the Birks of Aberfeldy, waterfalls, woodland walks and an inspiration for Robbie Burns.
+Approaching Aberfeldy we visited the Birks of Aberfeldy, waterfalls, woodland walks, and inspiration for Robbie Burns.
 Today’s walk 11 miles.

 Day 6 Aberfeldy to Pitlochry

 Having passed Dewars Distillery we took the footpath alongside the River Tay, partly an old railway line, crossing it at Strathtay and following footpaths uphill to Ballechin Wood.
 Over the ridge and along forest tracks into Pitlochry, complete with salmon ladder.
 Today’s walk 10.5 miles giving a total of 76.5.